-God had been writing history in Kosovo through many people’s life.
-YWAM’s story in Kosovo already started 1999, right after the war was over.
+YWAM’s story in Kosovo started just right after the war in 1999.
 What started with a staff and leadership team of 3 grew up to a staff of around 10 members.
 For several years, Rachael and Matt Piercy, an American couple, led the base working along with some others who had come on outreach to Kosovo.
 Over the years it settled to a staff number of around 6 members.
 In the first year of YWAM Kosova at least 30 YWAM outreach teams and church group teams coming to serve in Kosovo were hosted.

 In 2000, YWAM Kosova started an internet café which was one of the first internet cafés in the city and helped UN workers all around the world to communicate with their family members in Kosovo after the crisis.
 In this café computer classes, English classes, bible studies and several music nights were held.
 Moreover, YWAM operated in the children’s ward of hospitals, doing crafts with the kids and bringing hope into this depressive place, served in an orphanage and in a widow center, teaching the women crafts in order to be able to earn their own income.
 YWAM worked in cooperation with a lot of churches and organizations in Kosovo.

 Furthermore, a 40-days discipleship training program modeled after a DTS was being held in summer, including a lecture phase with different teachers coming from Europe and a 2-weeks outreach phase in the cities and villages of Kosovo.

 After 7 years, Rachael and Matt Piercy, settled back to the US, and Susi and Bill Burtness (Rachael’s parents) carried things on in Kosovo together with Fumi, a missionary from China.